allenai/python-package-template/README.md

 # python-package-template

-This is a template repository for projects that are Python packages.
+This is a template repository for Python package projects.

+## Features

+This template repo comes with all of the boiler plate for:

+- Robust CI with GitHub Actions.
+- Dependabot configuration.
+- Great looking API documentation (run `make docs` to preview).
+- Automatic GitHub and PyPI releases.
+Just follow the steps in [`RELEASE_PROCESS.md`](./RELEASE_PROCESS.md) to trigger a new release.

-## Getting started
+## Usage

-After creating a new repository from this template, you need to:
+1. [Create a new repository](https://github.com/allenai/python-package-template/generate) from this template with the desired name of your Python package.

+    It's important that the name of the repository and the name of the Python package match exactly, otherwise you might end up with some broken links.
+    So you might want to check on [PyPI](https://pypi.org/) first to see if the name is already taken.

-1. Change the name of the `my_package` directory to the name you want.
+2. Change the name of the `my_package` directory to the name of your repo / Python package.

-2. Replace all mentions of `my_package` throughout this repository with the name you want.
+3. Replace all mentions of `my_package` throughout this repository with the new name.

     On OS X, a quick way to find all mentions of `my_package` is: